Hera: Cydippe

-Cydippe, a priestess of Hera, was on her way to a festival in the goddess' honor.
+Cydippe, a priestess of Hera, was on her way to a festival in the goddess's honor.
 The oxen which were to pull her cart were overdue and her sons, Biton and Cleobis, pulled the cart the entire way (45 stadia, 8 kilometers).
 Cydippe was impressed with their devotion to her and Hera, and so asked Hera to give her children the best gift a god could give a person.
 Hera ordained that the brothers would die in their sleep.
 This honor bestowed upon the children was later used by Solon as proof when trying to convince Croesus that it is impossible to judge a person's happiness until they have died a fruitful death after a joyous life.